The Mexican Runner

-Piotr Delgado Kusielczuk, better known as The Mexican Runner or TMR, is a speedrunner who specialises in Nintendo Entertainment System (NES) games.
+Piotr Delgado Kusielczuk, better known as The Mexican Runner (TMR), is a speedrunner who specialises in Nintendo Entertainment System (NES) games.
 After three years, on February 26, 2017, Kusielczuk was the first player to play through the entire NTSC and PAL NES catalogue, completing 714 officially-licensed titles in a project he called NESMania, which earned him a Guinness World Record.
 Kusielczuk is also known for his speedrunning accomplishments in Contra, Battletoads, and Cuphead.

 Early life

 Kusielczuk was born to a Mexican father and Polish mother.
 He grew up in Xalapa, Veracruz, Mexico.

 Career beginnings

 Kusielczuk began performing NES speedruns on the Twitch streaming platform on January 3, 2013.
 Occasionally, his brother Marek (dubbed The Mexican Brother) would also participate in the streams.
 Together they recorded a two-player Battletoads completion clocking at 38:44.

 NESMania

 In 2014, Kusielczuk's mother's health started to suffer as she developed kidney cysts.
 Kusielczuk moved from London to Mexico to take care of her.
 While speaking online with fellow speedrunners from Chile about the stressful situation regarding his mother's health, they sarcastically suggested that he should play the entire NES library.
 He decided it was a good idea, and on May 28, 2014, he started streaming a complete playthrough of the entire licensed NES library, beginning with Whomp 'Em.
 The playthrough was coordinated with a Google spreadsheet and archived as YouTube videos. ТMR named the project NESMania, in honour of Nintendomanía, a 1990s Mexican TV show centred on video games.